davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Priority: HTML > CSS > JavaScript > Fonts > Images

-Cross resource compression (crossing the advantages of more bytes for greater compression with that of independemnt resources).
+Cross resource compression (crossing the advantages of more bytes for greater compression with that of independent resources).

 "Web packaging" treats each file in a bundle separately, but they can be cached together.

 HTTP/2 compression dictionaries look promising, but there are security concerns.

-QUIC stack replaces TCP/TLS layer with the new QUIK protocol implemented in user space [https://www.chromium.org/quic](https://www.chromium.org/quic)
+QUIC stack replaces TCP/TLS layer with the new QUIC protocol implemented in user space [https://www.chromium.org/quic](https://www.chromium.org/quic)

 QUIC handles packet loss differently: rather than stalling all streams, it only stalls the stream that's lost the packet.

-QUIC is released in 6-week cycles and has not stabalised, the IETF are involved, but it's not ready for prime time yet (hopefully end of 2018).
+QUIC is released in 6-week cycles and has not stabilised, the IETF are involved, but it's not ready for prime time yet (hopefully end of 2018).

 Early flushing isn't always a good thing: for example, what happens if a database call fails, and you need to send a separate page, but you've already flushed the header of the page you were expecting to load before the db call failed?
 Its' tricky.